cdapio/cdap/examples/TrafficAnalytics/README.rst

 Overview
 ========
-This example demonstrates an intermediate-level application of real-time streaming log analysis.
+This example demonstrates an application of streaming log analysis.
 It computes the aggregate number of HTTP requests on an hourly basis in each hour of the last twenty-four hours, processing in real-time Apache access log data.

-The example expands on the `basic example <example1>`__ programming to give an example of using a MapReduce job.
+The application expands on the other `examples <http://continuuity.com/developers/examples>`__ to show how to use a MapReduce job.

-Data from a log will be sent to the Continuuity Reactor by an external script *inject-log* to the *logEventHourlyStream*.
-The logs are processed by the *LogAnalyticsFlow*, which stores the log event in its entirety in *logEventsTable*, a ``SimpleTimeseriesTable``.
+Data from a log will be sent to the Continuuity Reactor by an external script *inject-log* to the *logEventStream*.
+The logs are processed by the ``LogAnalyticsFlow``, which stores the log event in its entirety in *logEventTable*, a ``SimpleTimeseriesTable``.

-As these entries are created, they are taken up by the *LogCountMapReduce* job, which goes through the entries and tabulates results in another ``SimpleTimeseriesTable``, *countsTable*.
+As these entries are created, they are taken up by the *LogCountMapReduce* job, which goes through the entries and tabulates results in another ``SimpleTimeseriesTable``, *countTable*.

-Finally, you can query the *countsTable* by using the ``getCounts`` method of the *LogCountProcedure*.
+Finally, you can query the *countTable* by using the ``getCounts`` method of the *LogCountProcedure*.
 It will send back a JSON-formatted result with all the hours for which HTTP requests were tabulated.

 Let's look at some of these elements, and then run the application and see the results.

 The TrafficAnalytics Application
 ----------------------------------
-As in the `basic example <example1>`__, the components of the application are tied together by the class ``TrafficAnalyticsApp``::
+As in the other `examples <http://continuuity.com/developers/examples>`__, the components of the application are tied together by the class ``TrafficAnalyticsApp``::

 	public class TrafficAnalyticsApp implements Application {
-	  // The row key of SimpleTimeseriesTable
+	  // The row key of SimpleTimeseriesTable.
 	  private static final byte[] ROW_KEY = Bytes.toBytes("f");
-	  // The time window of 1 day converted into milliseconds private static final long TIME_WINDOW = TimeUnit.MILLISECONDS.convert(1, TimeUnit.DAYS);
+	  // The time window of 1 day converted into milliseconds. private static final long TIME_WINDOW = TimeUnit.MILLISECONDS.convert(1, TimeUnit.DAYS);

 	  @Override